sandrotissi/book-recommender/README.md

 | **[Weighted Approach with Rereading Recommendations]** | **[0.XXXX]** | **[0.XXXX]** |

 ### Which is the best model?
-**[Weighted Approach with Rereading Recommendations]** performed the best.
+The **Weighted Approach with Rereading Recommendations** performed the best.
 Some books have a relatively high probability to be reread.
 Combining the User-User CF, Item-Item CF with recommendations based on books that are oftenly reread lead to a higher precision.
 [Provide a 2-3 sentence justification explaining *why* it outperformed the baselines. e.g., Mention how hyper-parameter optimization or embeddings helped capture user intent better than standard CF.]